prestodb/rfcs/RFC-0001-row-id.md

 A row ID is a VARBINARY pseudo-column, also known as a hidden column.
 Each row will have a unique value that can be compared for equality, byte by byte.
 The type is not orderable.
-In SQL queries this will have the name `$row_id` and the type ROW_ID, a new built-in type.
+In SQL queries this will have the name `$row_id` and the type `VARBINARY`.
+In Java it will have the type `SQLVarBinary`.
 The complete row ID will have two components, the first to identify a row within a partition and the second to identify the partition within the warehouse.